George Morrison (1919–2000)

 George Morrison exhibits in the 14th Annual Arrowhead Exhibition, Duluth, Minnesota and is awarded 1st Prize.

-George Morrison exhibits in the 1947 Annual Exhibition of Contemporary American Painting, Whitney Museum of American Art (Dec 6–Jan 23) alongside artists that include: Marc Chagall, Romare Bearden, Louise Bourgoise, Jackson Pollock, Adolph Gottlieb, Mark Rothko, Robert Motherwell, Dorothy Varian, Max Weber.
+George Morrison exhibits in the 1947 Annual Exhibition of Contemporary American Painting, Whitney Museum of American Art (Dec 6–Jan 23) alongside artists that include: Marc Chagall, Romare Bearden, Louise Bourgeois, Jackson Pollock, Adolph Gottlieb, Mark Rothko, Robert Motherwell, Dorothy Varian, Max Weber

-George Morrison exhibits in the First Biennial Exhibition, Walker Art Center, Minneapolis, MN (Aug 21–Sept 28) group.
+George Morrison exhibits in the 1st Biennial Exhibition, Walker Art Center, Minneapolis, Minnesota (Aug 21–Sept 28).

 1948

-George Morrison: Paintings, Grand Central Moderns Gallery, New York NY solo.
+George Morrison: Paintings exhibition takes place at Grand Central Moderns Gallery, New York, NY.

-1948 Annual Exhibition of Contemporary American Art, Whitney Museum of American Art, New York (Nov 13–Jan 2) group.
+George Morrison exhibits in the 1948 Annual Exhibition of Contemporary American Art, Whitney Museum of American Art, New York, NY (Nov 13–Jan 2).

-International Business Machines, Corp, purchases George Morrison’s Shell and Starfish, 1945 artwork.
+The International Business Machines, Corp, acquires George Morrison’s Shell and Starfish, 1945.

 1949

-A solo exhibition, George Morrison, is held at the Hart Gallery, Duluth, MN.
-Morrison also exhibits at the Riverside Museum, Queens College in New York, the Houston Museum of Art, Texas, Stephens College, Missouri.
+Morrison also exhibits at the Riverside Museum, Queens College in New York, the Houston Museum of Art, Texas, and Stephens College, Missouri.

-Morrison also teaches private painting classes in New York during this period.
+Morrison begins teaching private painting classes in New York during this period.

 1950–1959